Quantum computing is the new negative capability

 The “1” in binary [code] generally corresponds to “on” and “0” with “off.”
 I took this as a constraint and translated it to “continue” and “repeat.”
 The 1 lines continue from one to another in some relationship or movement.
 The 0 lines repeat, either in form, language, or meaning.
 In composing it, I was loosely associating the 1 with a humanized voice and 0 with a computerized voice.
 The division between the two breaks down by the end, and the two blend together.

-Like John Keats’ negative capability, where disparate elements are held in union in the mind at the same time, and like the qubits of a quantum supercomputer that behave as probabilistic superpositions, repeater broadens our notions of scale, indeterminacy, uncertainty, and paradox, where the variability of poetry stands in contrast to binary divisions and procedurally evokes how subatomic particles behave in Werner Heisenberg’s quantum mechanics and in quantum supercomputers.
+Like John Keats’ notion of negative capability, where disparate elements are held in union in the mind at the same time, and like the qubits of a quantum supercomputer that behave as probabilistic superpositions, repeater broadens our notions of scale, indeterminacy, uncertainty, and paradox, where the variability of poetry stands in contrast to binary divisions and procedurally evokes how subatomic particles behave in quantum mechanics.
 In McEwan’s interview about his book with his publisher, he says that repeater is “an imaginary system for programming an imaginary computer.”
 A quantum supercomputer is also a kind of imaginary computer.
 What type of computer will be needed to process and compose new forms of poetry?
 What kind of poet will be needed to work this computer?